Pak Supreme Court grills PM Khan in 2014 Army Public School massacre case | Law-Order

 The parents had demanded the registration of a first information report (FIR) against those civilian and military officials who, they believe, were responsible for security measures at the school, at the last hearing, the Dawn newspaper reported.

-During the proceedings on Wednesday, the attorney general said, ''FIR could not be registered against higher-ups.'' ''Where do the intelligence [agencies] disappear when it comes to the protection of their own citizens? ''Was a case registered against the former army chief and others responsible?'' the chief justice asked.
+During the proceedings on Wednesday, the attorney general said, ''FIR could not be registered against higher-ups.'' ''Where does the intelligence [agencies] disappear when it comes to the protection of their citizens? ''Was a case registered against the former army chief and others responsible?'' the chief justice asked.

 The attorney general replied that the inquiry report did not find anything related to the former army chief and former director-general of the Inter-Services Intelligence (ISI).